IacPc/Secure4InArow/README.md

 ## Installation of the program
 The project can be imported and executed using the Clion IDE or the cmake environment.
-Private key file password coincides to the file name itself(aka Alice_prvkey.pem file password is "Alice_prvkey.pem")
+Private key file password coincides with the file name itself(aka Alice_prvkey.pem file password is "Alice_prvkey.pem")

 ## Contributors